-The welding wire is a new type of Al based welding wire designed, smelted and processed by the laboratory.
+The welding wire employed is a novel type of Al-based welding wire, designed, smelted, and processed by the laboratory.
 The primary chemical composition is detailed in Table 3.

-The schematic diagram of wire filled friction stir welding is shown in Fig. 1, where Q235 steel is placed on the forward side and 5A06 aluminum alloy is placed on the backward side.
+Figure 1 shows the schematic diagram of wire-filled friction stir welding, with Q235 steel placed on the forward side and 5A06 aluminum alloy placed on the backward side.